Frequently Asked Questions

 Absolutely.

-We encourage mixing up your exercises to fit your abilities.
-This could mean wall push-ups, sit-ups, tricep dips, or other tailored exercises.
+We encourage mixing up the exercises to suit your ability.
+This could mean wall push-ups, sit-ups, tricep dips, and other tailored exercises.

 You are also welcome to aim for a smaller target, like 25%, 50% or 75% of the full target.
 The app lets you know when you reach these milestones each day.